bloominstituteoftechnology/Web-ReactSetup-Guided-Project/readme.md

       ]
     }
     ```
   * `@babel/preset-env` will configure itself according to the desired target or targets.
 Edit browser and version to get more or less aggressive transpiling of the code.
-Without this `{ "targets": etc etc } ` configuration object, everything will get compiled down to ES5.
+Without this `{ "targets": etc etc } ` configuration object, all the JavaScript code will get transpiled down to ES5.

 ## 5. Configuring the Bundler
   * **Talking points:** concatenation, minification, uglification, the problem of fetching many assets over http.